Fauli/otteri-synth/README.md

 In Blender I prepared the matching 4mm holes to fix the threads in.
 <img src=".attachements/m3-melt-thread.png" alt="Otteri DALL-E Image" width="400" height="300">

 The first full print was a success (even if the filament ran out and I had to switch to a different color to finish the print).
-I was able to verify my design and continue with the final HW steps.
+I was able to verify my design and continue with the final hardware steps.

 <img src=".attachements/otter-full-body.jpg" alt="Otteri DALL-E Image" width="400" >